 Statistic 3: 26% of the U.S. population under 18 years old are children of immigrants.

-Of the 70 million minors in the U.S., 18.2 million of them are children of immigrants.
-According to the Migration Policy Institute, “children of immigrants” (or children in immigrant families) are “children under 18 with at least one immigrant parent.”
+children of immigrants” (or children in immigrant families) are “children under 18 with at least one immigrant parent.”
 A majority (88%) of children in immigrant families are U.S. born.
 The multi-cultural perspective and (usually) bi-lingual abilities that children of immigrants bring to their homes and schools and relationships provide hope for growing understanding and facilitating unity in our increasingly diverse country.